OpenBMB/ProAgent/README.md

 The running depends on a `config`， which is in `ProAgent/config.py`, you can set the running environment:

 - development: This is the mode reported in paper, .
-- refine: load from a existing workflow, and then refine the workflow with some new request
+- refine: load from an existing workflow, and then refine the workflow with some new request
-- production: load from a existing workflow, you can use this mode to re-produce a existing run of `ProAgent`
+- production: load from an existing workflow, you can use this mode to re-produce an existing run of `ProAgent`

 we have provide the case reported in our paper in `./apa_case`, you can use `production` mode to load the run directly